virtualbeck/CM2CW/README.md

 Send Cloudera Manager services' health data to AWS CloudWatch

 ## Install
-Download binary from `https://github.com/virtualbeck/CM2CW/releases`,execute and enjoy sweet metrics!
+Download binary from `https://github.com/virtualbeck/CM2CW/releases` to your Cloudera Manager node, execute and enjoy sweet metrics!

 ## Options and Defaults
 These variables will be user-defined at the time of running the binary.
-If not defined, the defaults will be used.
+If not defined, the defaults will be used. **Note:** If `CLOUDERA_CLUSTERNAME` is not set by the user, the program will pick the first element in array: `items[0].displayName`.

 Name | Default
 :---:|:---: